Saturday, October 25, 2014

 Run a five kilometer course within the quarantine area.
 Conquer the infamous Apocalypse Avenue with its abandoned cars and Kill Hill.
 Dodge zombies looking for “fast food.”
 Race against darkness and survive the Zombie apocalypse.

 You’ll be given three “life strips” – flag football flags – to tuck in your shorts or pants, if you want them.
+(If you’re a bit freaked out by this format, just run without them and the zombies won’t reach for you.).
 For each one you keep safe until you exit the quarantine area, you’ll have one minute subtracted from your time.
-No worries if you lose both; you are not disqualified.
+No worries if you lose the three strips; you are not disqualified.
 Just keep running and enjoy the experience of running the most unique night race ever held.

-Kids 10 and under can run FREE with their parents (requirements: non-registered, non-timed, no shirt; sign waiver and pick up special bib at registration).
+Kids 10 and under can run FREE with their parents (requirements: do not register them, non-timed, no shirt; sign waiver and pick up special bib at registration).
+Kids 10 and under that want an official time and shirt must pay the full entry fee.

 Entry fees shown below do not include fees charged by EventBrite for registration and credit card companies for use of credit card.
 Those fees are added to our entry fee and shown on the Registration page.